-Before the euro was introduced, Portugal's national currency was the escudo, and many Portuguese still use the escudo when talking amongst themselves, particularly when describing a large sum of money.
-1 euro = 200.482 escudos.
+Before the euro was introduced, Portugal's national currency was the escudo (1 euro = 200 escudos).

 You may also hear people talking about "contos".
-A conto is equivalent to 1000 escudos (approximately 5 euros) and is also used often for large quantities, for example house prices (e.g. that house is selling for 30 thousand "contos" = 150 thousand euros).
+A conto is equivalent to 1000 escudos (approximately 5 euros) and the older generations still use it for large quantities, for example house prices (e.g. that house is selling for 30 thousand "contos" = 150 thousand euros).
 Conto comes from conto de réis, an expression used many years ago in Brasil and Portugal to mean 1000 reais (from real, the old Brasilian and Portuguese currency)

 Twenty-four hour ATMs (called "multibanco") are everywhere in Portugal, from the largest towns to small villages.
 In Lisbon, there is always one around the corner, often several down the same street or avenue.
 Maximum daily withdrawal is € 400, with the most being € 200 at a time.
 All have onscreen instructions in English and other languages.